DisnakeDev/disnake/docs/api.rst

 .. function:: on_member_update(before, after)

     Called when a :class:`Member` updates their profile.
+    Consider using :func:`on_raw_member_update` which will be called regardless of the cache.

     This is called when one or more of the following things change, but is not limited to: